LDeYoung17/sweet-lift-taxi/README.md

 <h2>Summary</h2>

-This project evaluates gradient boosting machine learning models to make a recommendation on the best model to make predictions on the market value of used cars.
-It also compares the gradient boosting models to non-gradient boosting models.
+This project evaluates different machine learning models on a time series to make predictions on how to maximize the number of taxi orders in an hour.

 <h2>Table of Contents</h2>